Cost Comparison

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut tend to have higher educational costs.
-These states suffer from high tuition rates and increased licensing fees, which can significantly bump the cost of dialysis technician certification.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically have higher tuition fees and licensing costs.
+These states often also have a higher cost of living, which can affect the overall expenses associated with obtaining certification.

 What Drives Cost Differences?